 Personal Tutors and Student Learning Support: A clear structure of Student Learning Support is in place for all 'on-site residential' and 'distance-learning' students.
-This structure explains the pastoral and academic support provided on the programme; including defining the role of the Personal Tutor, and following this, when you might need to contact a Module Leader, members of their module delivery team, or the Student Support Officers for various aspects of support.
+This structure explains the pastoral and academic support provided on the programme; including defining the role of the personal tutor, and following this, when you might need to contact a Module Leader, members of their module delivery team, or the Student Support Officers for various aspects of support.
 The framework provides a high level of directed support to enable all our students to progress to becoming independent learners and researchers at Masters level.
-See Appendix C: Student Learning and Support Summary for further information.